microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/06-private-endpoint.md

 ## Success Criteria

-* You have validated that the Pizzeria applications (one for PostgreSQL and one for MySQL) are working with the configuration change for the private endpoint.
+* You have validated that the Pizzeria application (PostgreSQL/MySQL) are working with the configuration change for the private endpoint.

 ## References
 * [Private Link for Azure Database for PostgreSQL-Single server](https://docs.microsoft.com/en-us/azure/postgresql/concepts-data-access-and-security-private-link)